|Amb. Dina Mufti delivers fortnight press briefing

 – Currently, the Health facilities in the Tigray region are partially functional with 46 percent of the

 hospitals giving service.
 The Ministry of Health is working in close collaboration with the RHB and

 other stakeholders for the full functionality of all the health facilities.

-– Together with the food aid provided by the National Disaster and Risk Commission,
+– Together with the food aid provided by the National Disaster and Risk Commission, mobile

-displaced people in the region especially to vulnerable women and children.
+people in the region especially to vulnerable women and children.

 According to a statement released by EthioTelecom

 – Following the undergoing maintenance works on the damaged resources and by securing power,

 363 mobile sites have been restored.
 As a result, mobile voices and fixed services have been